Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 To make things easier for you, if you’re selling something already on Amazon, you can search for the product.
 This way, you can use the product information already there to make filling out the detail page go a bit faster.

-Once you search for a product, Amazon will show you all the current listings they have.
+Once you search for a product, it will show you all the current listings they have.
 You can choose to sell one of those or create your own.

 Fill Out the Detail Pages for Each Product